openedx/edx-documentation/en_us/course_authors/source/video/video_overview.rst

 Course Team Video Upload Overview
 ************************************

-The edX media team establishes accounts for your institution at YouTube and Amazon Web Services (AWS).
+The edX partner support team establishes accounts for your institution at YouTube™ and Amazon Web Services™ (AWS).
 For more information about the preliminary setup that your institution works with edX to complete, see :ref:`Video Getting Started`.

 After these services are set up, course teams use Studio to upload one file to the edX servers for each of the videos that they want to include in their